Missing aristocrat’s father calls for inquiry into cult where she was ‘brainwashed’

 Fresh appeal by Napier Marten after Independent revelations over missing Constance

-An aristocrat whose estranged daughter is missing with her rapist partner and their newborn baby has called for police to investigate her links with a Nigerian cult church following claims revealed by the The Independent that she was “brainwashed” there.
+An aristocrat whose estranged daughter is missing with her rapist partner and their newborn baby has called for the police to investigate her links with a Nigerian cult church following claims revealed by the The Independent that she was “brainwashed” there.

 In a fresh appeal, Napier Marten has urged officers to probe Constance Marten’s time at the Synagogue, Church of All Nations in Lagos, where she lived for six months under the rule of TB Joshua, a “phoney prophet” who is alleged to have abused his “disciples”.

-Mr Marten’s new plea came after The Independent spoke to a former member of the church who claims those who lived at the church were damaged by the experience.
+Mr Marten’s new plea came after The Independent spoke to a former member of the church who claims that those who lived at the church were damaged by the experience.
 It was claimed that:

 - Ms Marten was forced to eat the leftovers of the church’s “prophet” and controversial leader, TB Joshua

-- “Disciples” were forced to sleep in rooms with lights on and were routinely punished for breaking “rules”, including talking about men of god other than TB Joshua
+- “Disciples” were forced to sleep in rooms with lights on and were routinely punished for breaking “rules”, including talking about men of God other than TB Joshua

 - Ms Marten was placed in social exile – the customary punishment for disciples who were not “focused enough” on the church leader